Your new email signature experience is only a few clicks away! Start your free trial today.

 Posting a quote in your email signature is not recommended.
 As a teacher, you don’t want to be seen promoting something controversial, political, or religious.

 What you think is an inspiring message could quickly end up offending someone.
-This is particularly true when you send many emails to students and parents.
+This is particularly true when you send out many emails to students and parents.

 2. Linking to your personal social media accounts

-It is not wise to let students or their parents find you on social media platforms like Facebook and Twitter.
+It’s not wise to let students or their parents find you on social media platforms like Facebook and Twitter.
 If you don’t want people you teach to read what you put on social media, don’t link to your profiles in your email signature.

 Examples of teacher email signatures